Tympanoplasty

 Based on the extent and location of the lesion, tympanoplasty can be divided into two main types:

-• Indirect Tympanoplasty: Mainly repairs tympanic membrane perforations by transplanting autologous tissue (such as postauricular skin or ear canal mucosa) to reconstruct the tympanic membrane while preserving the original ossicular chain structure.
+• Indirect Tympanoplasty: Mainly repairs tympanic membrane perforations by transplanting autologous tissue (such as postauricular skin or ear canal mucosa) to restore the integrity of the tympanic membrane while preserving the ossicular chain.

-• Direct Tympanoplasty: For patients with ossicular damage, involves removing diseased tissue and reconstructing the ossicular chain, possibly using autologous ossicles or artificial materials, and repairing the tympanic membrane to restore sound conduction.
+• Direct Tympanoplasty: For patients with ossicular damage, involves removing diseased tissue and reconstructing the ossicular chain, possibly using autologous ossicles or synthetic materials, and repairing the tympanic membrane to restore sound conduction.

 Indications